How to read a fund factsheet

 It's a good idea to check how your fund has performed over a certain period.
 Although past performance isn’t an indicator of future returns, it can give you an idea of how consistently that fund has performed, and whether it stands up against the benchmark.
 For example, most UK equity funds use the FTSE All Share Index as their benchmark.

 A factsheet can allow you to see if a fund is actively managed (by a fund manager) or passively managed (tracking an index).
-To check your fund’s performance on an Aviva Investors fund factsheet, look under the section titled Performance.
+To check your fund’s performance on an Aviva fund factsheet, look under the section titled Performance.

 There you'll see two charts.
 The first chart shows the discrete annual performance of the fund.
-This is the performance of the fund compared to its benchmark index and similar funds in calendar years, such as 31/03/2022 to 31/03/2023.
+This is the performance of the fund compared to its benchmark index and similar funds in calendar years, such as 31/03/2023 to 31/03/2024.

 The second chart shows the performance of the fund over a number of years, such as one, three and five years, to the end of the previous month.
-The performance of the fund compared to its benchmark and similar funds over the previous five years is also shown in a chart in the same section
+The performance of the fund compared to its benchmark and similar funds over the previous five years is also shown in a chart in the same section.